-▼ 2.5-liter turbo models and 3.0-liter models
+▼ 2.5-liter turbo models

 Use premium unleaded gasoline with an octane rating of 91 AKI or higher.
 For temporary purposes if premium unleaded gasoline is not available, you may use regular unleaded gasoline with an octane rating of 87 AKI or higher.
-For optimum engine performance and driveability, it is required (for 2.5-liter turbo models), and recommended (for 3.0-liter models) that you use premium grade unleaded gasoline.
+For optimum engine performance and driveability, it is required that you use premium grade unleaded gasoline.